dxsc795/G-sharp-programming-language/README.md

 G## created by Emil Binoy

-The FIT "Flexible In Time" concept suggests that Jetliner
+The FIT "Flexible In Time" concept suggests that Jetliner exciting two line by two line

 Here is the revised document: